top of page

 William Stephenson

-William Stephenson, taken from a newspaper article
+William Stephenson, taken from a newspaper article.

 We know that William "Bill" Gordon Stephenson was born in Cramlington on 28 June 1903 and died in April 1960, aged 56.

-The 1921 census records him living in Cramlington with his parents, Arthur William Stephenson (1864-1927) and Mary Eleanor Dixon (1860-1946).
-His sister Rose and brother William also live there.
+The 1921 census records him living in Cramlington with his parents, Andrew William Stephenson (1864-1927) and Mary Eleanor Dixon (1860-1946).
+In the same census, all three Stephenson siblings were listed as single.
+Bill's occupation was as a surface coal mine labourer.

 In April 1925, aged 21, Bill married Ada Thompson (1903-1974).